Nelson Van Denburg & Campbell Wealth Management Group LLC Sells 2,486 Shares of State Street Co. (NYSE:STT)

 The business also recently declared a quarterly dividend, which was paid on Thursday, October 15th.
-Investors of record on Thursday, October 1st were paid a $0.52 dividend.
+Shareholders of record on Thursday, October 1st were paid a $0.52 dividend.
 This represents a $2.08 dividend on an annualized basis and a yield of 3.25%.
 The ex-dividend date was Wednesday, September 30th.
-State Street’s dividend payout ratio (DPR) is presently 33.71%.
+State Street’s payout ratio is currently 33.71%.

-Several analysts have recently commented on the stock.
-Seaport Global Securities assumed coverage on shares of State Street in a research note on Wednesday, July 8th.
-They set a “buy” rating and a $83.00 price target on the stock.
-Morgan Stanley increased their price objective on State Street from $66.00 to $69.00 and gave the company an “underweight” rating in a research report on Monday.
-UBS Group dropped their target price on State Street from $64.00 to $60.00 and set a “neutral” rating for the company in a research report on Tuesday, October 6th.
-Wolfe Research downgraded shares of State Street from an “outperform” rating to a “peer perform” rating and set a $72.00 target price on the stock. in a research report on Thursday, July 9th.
-Finally, Credit Suisse Group boosted their price target on shares of State Street from $64.00 to $68.00 and gave the stock a “neutral” rating in a research note on Monday, July 20th.
-Two investment analysts have rated the stock with a sell rating, nine have assigned a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company’s stock.
-State Street has a consensus rating of “Hold” and an average price target of $75.00.

-In related news, EVP John Lehner sold 500 shares of the firm’s stock in a transaction that occurred on Friday, July 31st.
-The stock was sold at an average price of $63.55, for a total transaction of $31,775.00.
-Following the completion of the sale, the executive vice president now owns 23,860 shares of the company’s stock, valued at $1,516,303.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Francisco Aristeguieta sold 62,183 shares of the business’s stock in a transaction that occurred on Monday, October 19th.
-The shares were sold at an average price of $66.13, for a total value of $4,112,161.79.
-Following the completion of the transaction, the chief executive officer now directly owns 110,582 shares in the company, valued at $7,312,787.66.
+In other news, EVP Michael L. Richards sold 379 shares of the company’s stock in a transaction dated Monday, August 17th.
+The stock was sold at an average price of $70.35, for a total transaction of $26,662.65.
+Following the completion of the transaction, the executive vice president now directly owns 20,180 shares of the company’s stock, valued at $1,419,663.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Francisco Aristeguieta sold 62,183 shares of the stock in a transaction dated Monday, October 19th.
+The stock was sold at an average price of $66.13, for a total value of $4,112,161.79.
+Following the transaction, the chief executive officer now owns 110,582 shares of the company’s stock, valued at $7,312,787.66.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 63,062 shares of company stock worth $4,170,599 over the last ninety days.
-0.28% of the stock is currently owned by insiders.
+Insiders have sold 63,062 shares of company stock valued at $4,170,599 in the last three months.
+0.28% of the stock is owned by insiders.

+Several analysts have weighed in on STT shares.
+Zacks Investment Research raised shares of State Street from a “hold” rating to a “strong-buy” rating and set a $72.00 price objective on the stock in a research note on Tuesday, July 28th.
+Seaport Global Securities started coverage on State Street in a report on Wednesday, July 8th.
+They set a “buy” rating and a $83.00 price target for the company.
+Morgan Stanley lifted their price objective on State Street from $66.00 to $69.00 and gave the company an “underweight” rating in a research report on Monday.
+ValuEngine lowered State Street from a “sell” rating to a “strong sell” rating in a research note on Thursday, October 1st.
+Finally, Piper Sandler lifted their price target on State Street from $67.00 to $69.00 and gave the company a “neutral” rating in a report on Monday.
+Two investment analysts have rated the stock with a sell rating, nine have given a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and a consensus price target of $75.00.

 State Street Corporation, through its subsidiaries, provides a range of financial products and services to institutional investors worldwide.
 It offers investment servicing products and services, including custody; product and participant level accounting; daily pricing and administration; master trust and master custody; depotbank services; record-keeping; cash management; foreign exchange, brokerage, and other trading services; securities finance; deposit and short-term investment facilities; loans and lease financing; investment manager and alternative investment manager operations outsourcing; performance, risk, and compliance analytics; and financial data management to support institutional investors.